Klipper3d/klipper/docs/Command_Templates.md

 sequences in gcode_macro (and similar) config sections.

 ### G-Code Macro Naming

-Case is not important when creating a G-Code macro name.
-MY_MACRO and my_macro will evaluate the same and may be called in either upper or lower case.
-If any numerical digits are used in the macro name they must all be placed at the end of the name.
+Case is not important for the G-Code macro name - MY_MACRO and my_macro will evaluate the same and may be called in either upper or lower case.

 ### Formatting of G-Code in the config